opennomad/dotGit/README.md

 There are two additional aliases used to (re)set up the bare git setup.
 - `.ginit` creates the bare git repository in `$DOT_FILES` directory.
-- `.gclone` will clone the repository set in `$DOT_ORIGIN` into the `$DOT_FILES` directory
+- `.gclone` will clone the repository set in `$DOT_ORIGIN` into the `$DOT_FILES` directory Both of these aliases also set git's `status.showUntrackedFiles` to `no`.
+This prevents every file in `$DOT_HOME` from showing as "untracked" by git.

 ## requirements